-It is vitally important that the prophetic artist is connected into a Christian community (local church).
+It is vitally important that the prophetic artist is connected to a Christian community (local church).
 As the Apostle Paul reminds us in 1 Corinthians 12-14, New Testament prophecy operates in the context of church life where there is the contribution of other gifts, as well as leadership and accountability.

-The revelation (the art itself), as well as the interpretation (the meaning applied to the artwork—whether by the artist or the viewer) should be weighed up.
+The revelation (the art itself), as well as the interpretation (the meaning applied to the artwork—whether by the artist or the viewer), should be weighed up.

-Prophetic art should not contain any elements that are inappropriate, or could be misconstrued.
+Prophetic art should not contain any elements that are inappropriate or could be misconstrued.